jkulawik/osint/README.md

 Get unique subs: `sort -u all.subs > unique.subs`

-Passive nmap pseudoscan to check which domains point to IPs: `nmap -sL -iL unique.subs -oN resolved.nmap`
+Try to resolve addresses with nmap to check which sites are still up: `nmap -sL -iL unique.subs -oN resolved.nmap`

-Use a text editor or smth else to remove unneeded text via regex.
-This can also be used to replace that text with commas and make the file work as CSV with subdomain names and IPs.
+Use a text editor or smth else to convert to CSV.

 ## Shodan